eric-do/docoin/README.md

 The code is fully tested and deployed using CircleCI and Heroku for continuous integration.

 ## Tech stack
-- Python
+- Server: Python / Flask
-- LevelDB
-- Mongo
+- Database: Postgres for tracking UTXO
-- Heroku / CircleCI
+- Deployment: Heroku  / CircleCI

 ## Server
 A local instance of the server can be ran with